-Under the ODA, municipalities with a population of 10,000 or more are required to have a municipal accessibility advisory committee and all municipalities are required to develop annual accessibility plans and make them public.
+Municipalities with a population of 10,000 or more are required to have a municipal accessibility advisory committee and all municipalities are required to develop annual accessibility plans and make them public.

 The legislation allows for the formation of joint committees serving more than one entity.
-The County of Lennox and Addington is part of a single joint accessibility advisory committee with the four lower-tier municipalities and the Lennox & Addington County General Hospital.
+The County of Lennox and Addington is part of a joint accessibility advisory committee with the four lower-tier municipalities and the Lennox & Addington County General Hospital.

 The mandate of the Committee is to advise the Councils of the partner municipalities and Hospital Board on the preparation and implementation of annual accessibility plans.
 These accessibility plans are meant to remove barriers for people with disabilities and ensure no new barriers are created.